Defining Ecotourism and Responsible Tourism

 Tags reflect the components better from the point of view of the user and will likely transform the way we have tended to brand niche tourism.
 I believe that instead of defining precisely what is ecotourism, we ought to reframe the discussion as who are the ecotourism players?
-In so doing, we develop some productive codes of conduct and ways to create meaningful engagement, using both earth-grounded and Web 2.0 tools.
+In so doing, we develop some productive codes of conduct and ways to create meaningful engagement, using both earth-grounded and social media tools.

 Defining the Terms

 In 2008 Planeta.com conducted a Travel Definitions Survey to ask readers, friends, and colleagues to reflect on the definitions used while traveling or preparing for a trip.
 The survey demonstrates a clear division when it comes to using or avoiding specific terms.
 One of the chief conclusions that can be drawn is that policy-makers and academics are using a different language than travelers.